-- In some cases the user needs to make sure that the M2TS files are transcoded and the Plex media player will play them.
+- In some cases, the user needs to ensure that the M2TS files are transcoded, and the Plex media player will play them.

-These forums are of a great help for the users and they can make sure that the needful is done within no time.
-It is also to be noted that this tutorial will deal with a question that has been frequently posted on different forums like Reddit of the Plex TV forums and the answers to this question are too many that a user can apply any of them to make sure that the playing of M2TS file onto the Plex TV is not an issue at all.
-It also leads us to another point that apart from Plex TV forums the user can also visit other forums to make sure that the issue is resolved as soon as possible:
+These forums are of great help for the users, and they can make sure that the needful is done within no time.
+It is also to be noted that this tutorial will deal with a question that has been frequently posted on different forums like Reddit of the Plex TV forums.
+The answers to this question are too many that a user can apply any of them to ensure that the playing of the M2TS file onto the Plex TV is not an issue.
+It also leads us to another point that apart from Plex TV forums, the user can also visit other forums to ensure that the issue is resolved as soon as possible:

 Part 2.
 How to Convert M2TS to Plex Compatible Formats for Playback

-Wondershare UniConverter is the best program in this regard which is to be used to get the best results.
-Wondershare UniConverter supports 1000+ video/audio formats for input and output, also customized presets for all kinds of devices.
+Wondershare UniConverter is the best program in this regard, which is to get the best results.
+Wondershare UniConverter supports 1000+ video/audio formats for input and output and customized presets for all kinds of devices.
 So you can convert MTS/M2TS videos to MP4 or any other Plex media server supported formats and then playback.
 It also provides basic video editing functions such as trimming, cutting, merging, adding subtitles, etc. Learn more features about Wondershare UniConverter and follow the steps in the below parts.